-That chick who wrote Jane Eyre
+The one who wrote Jane Eyre.

-Charlotte Brontė (1816-1855) was the daughter of an English clergyman.
-She had two older sisters, Elizabeth and Maria, who died in a typhus outbreak at their Boarding School of Horrors.
+Charlotte Brontë (21 April 1816 – 31 March 1855) was the daughter of an English clergyman.
+She had two older sisters, Elizabeth and Maria, who died in a tuberculosis outbreak at their Boarding School of Horrors.
 Charlotte was also there, witnessed their suffering, and memorialized them and the school in Jane Eyre.
 She also had two younger sisters, Emily Brontë and Anne Brontë, and a brother, Branwell.

 She first began publishing under the pseudonym "Currer Bell" in 1846 when she, along with Anne and Emily, published a collection of their poetry.
-A year later, in 1847, she published again as Currer Bell, this time a novel, her most famous work: Jane Eyre
+A year later, in 1847, she published again as Currer Bell, this time a novel, her most famous work: Jane Eyre.

-received criticism from some of her contemporaries, but was fairly widely regarded and overall a sucess.
+Jane Eyre received criticism from some of her contemporaries, but was fairly widely regarded and overall a sucess.
 However, Charlotte's brother and her younger sisters, Emily and Anne, soon died (all from tuberculosis), leaving Charlotte and her father as the only surviving members of the family.

 She went on to publish Shirley, Villette, and The Professor, and to marry Arthur Bell Nicholls, a colleague of her father who had given her an Anguished Declaration of Love.
-Charlotte was probably pregnant with her first child when, tragically, she died - possibly from tuberculosis, possibly from dehydration and malnourishment as a result of severe morning sickness.
+Charlotte was probably pregnant with her first child when, tragically, she died - possibly from typhus, possibly from dehydration and malnourishment as a result of severe Morning Sickness.